IvaSabotinova/IvaSabotinova/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C# and MS SQL at Software University!
+- 🌱 I’m currently learning MS SQL and Entity Framework Core at Software University!

 - :technologist: My projects are available at https://github.com/IvaSabotinova